 Lets you set up an arbitrary board position.
-The shifted Ctr1-E key is a keyboard equivalent.
+The shifted Ctrl-E key is a keyboard equivalent.
 Use mouse button 1 to drag pieces to new squares, or to delete a piece by dragging it off the board or dragging an empty square on top of it.
 To drop a new piece on a square, press mouse button 2 or 3 over the square.
-This brings up a menu of white pieces (button 2) or black pieces (button 3).
-Additional menu choices let you empty the square or clear the board.
-You can set the side to play next by clicking on the word White or Black at the top of the screen.
+This puts a white or black pawn in the square, respectively, but you can change that to any other piece type by dragging the mouse down before you release the button.
+You will then see the piece on the originally clicked square cycle through the available pieces (including those of opposite color), and can release the button when you see the piece you want.
+To alter the side to move, you can click the clock (the words White and Black above the board) of the side you want to give the move to.
+To clear the board you can click the clock of the side that alread has the move (which is highlighted in black).
+The old behavior with a piece menu can still be configured with the aid of the pieceMenu option.
 Selecting 'Edit Position' causes XBoard to discard all remembered moves in the current game.